Tencent/tmagic-editor/docs/guide/tutorial/hello-world.md

 import { createApp } from 'vue';
 import ElementPlus from 'element-plus';

+import TMagicDesign from '@tmagic/design';
 import TMagicEditor from '@tmagic/editor';
+import TMagicElementPlusAdapter from '@tmagic/element-plus-adapter';
 import TMagicForm from '@tmagic/form';

 import App from './App.vue';

 createApp(App)
   .use(ElementPlus)
+  .use(TMagicDesign, TMagicElementPlusAdapter)
   .use(TMagicEditor)
   .use(TMagicForm)
   .mount('#app');